benshope/modal-hook/README.md

 # Minimal React Modal

 The idea behind this modal component is to keep it simple.
-This implementation should handle most use cases and never need to change.
-It is one file and only two peer dependencies.
+The implementation is one file, it handles most use cases, and it has no dependencies.

 ## Install